 It looks like the good folks over at Planned Parenthood Action have hired a comedian to manage their social media.
 That makes sense, since so many of these measures intended to block women’s access to health care are so mind-blowingly outrageous that all you can really do is throw up your hands and laugh.

 Case in point: Right now, a group of CEOs has gone to court to demand the power to decide whether their employees get access to affordable birth control.
-Anti-choice, anti-contraception politicians are super gung-ho about this, …
+Anti-choice, anti-contraception politicians are super gung-ho about …

 Mar 18, 2013